Ynyshir (restaurant): Awards and recognition

 Ynyshir Hall held a Michelin Star until 2011 and regained it in 2014 after Gareth Ward's arrival.

 In 2017 the restaurant was awarded five AA rosettes, the first restaurant in Wales to achieve this.

-In 2022 Ynyshir was awarded two Michelin stars by the Michelin Guide, the first restaurant in Wales to achieve this.
+In 2022 Ynyshir became the first restaurant in Wales to be awarded two Michelin stars by the Michelin Guide.

-In June 2022 Ynyshir was placed as number 1 in the UK at the National Restaurant Awards.
+Ynyshir was voted Restaurant of the Year at the National Restaurant Awards in 2022 and 2023.